 - Marlboro received the highest Academic rating possible (99 out of 99) in the 2013 edition of The Princeton Review’s “Best 376 Colleges.”

 - Nearly 70% of Marlboro’s graduates go on to further study.
-The 10 colleges, universities or programs most frequently attended by Marlboro alumni are Antioch New England University, Harvard, Columbia, University of Vermont, Yale, Boston University, University of Massachusetts, University of California, State University of New York and the Marlboro College Graduate Center.
+The 10 colleges, universities or programs most frequently attended by Marlboro alumni are Antioch New England University, Harvard, Columbia, University of Vermont, Yale, Boston University, University of Massachusetts, University of California, State University of New York and Marlboro College Graduate and Professional Studies.

-- Graduates of Marlboro College may pursue an advanced degree from the Marlboro College Graduate School and, with a B average or higher, are eligible to receive a grant equivalent to fifty percent of tuition.
+- Graduates of Marlboro College may pursue an advanced degree from Marlboro College Graduate and Professional Studies and are eligible for the Whetstone Fellowship, a scholarship for Marlboro College alumni.

 - Submission of SAT or ACT scores is optional when applying.